breuner/elbencho/contrib/storage_sweep/README.md

 ## Carry out your own storage benchmarking

-So, you are recommended to use `graph_sweep.sh` and `mtelbencho.sh` to carry out storage sweeps in your environment and obtain your own numbers.
-This is the information that you can trust. `elbencho` together with the two bash wrappers empower you to do so conveniently.
+So, we recommend using `graph_sweep.sh` and `mtelbencho.sh` to carry out storage sweeps in your environment and obtain your own numbers, which you can trust.  `elbencho` together with the two bash wrappers empower you to do so conveniently.

 # Future evolution

 `elbencho` is a distributed storage benchmark for file systems and block devices with support for GPUs.
-It is far more capable than the the two wrappers cover.
+It is far more capable than the two wrappers cover.
 In addition, they don't directly handle the benchmarking of scale-out storage.
 Although coupled with something like [Ansible](https://www.ansible.com) and `elbencho`'s service mode (see `elbencho --help-all`), it can be done.
-Future improvment and evolution are definitely possible.
+Future improvement and evolution are definitely possible.

 # Acknowledgments